THREE GRADUATE CENTER STUDENTS RECEIVE PRESTIGIOUS 2021 FULBRIGHT-HAYS GRANTS FOR RESEARCH ABROAD

 Three Graduate Center students have been awarded grants through the Fulbright-Hays Doctoral Dissertation Research Abroad (DDRA) program, a highly competitive program that supports research overseas.
 The students, two from the doctoral program in anthropology and one from music, will study in Egypt, Nigeria, and Costa Rica.

 Charles Colwell (Music) focuses on composition and what he terms the processes of nonhuman vocality and voicing.
-He was awarded more than $18,000 for seven months of ethnographic research at La Selva Biological Station in northeastern Costa Rica where he plans to work with local guides and naturalists to study their ways of understanding the world through sound.
+His award will be used for seven months of ethnographic research at La Selva Biological Station in northeastern Costa Rica where he plans to work with local guides and naturalists to study their ways of understanding the world through sound.
 “My research prioritizes an understanding of biodiversity as an ongoing natural and cultural negotiation,” Colwell said, “which may help to push back against a narrow view of knowledge of the natural world and its non-human inhabitants as being apart from the realm of culture.”
 Listen to Charles Colwell’s compositions on Soundcloud.

 Published by the Office of Communications and Marketing